Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Discussion

 Our work carries significant limitations.
-Our visual analysis of papers was not systematic, and is likely biased towards the more obvious trends, as well as trends which are present in published papers that have been digitized, which ignores the visual culture of posters, presentations, and rejected papers.
-As with any study of recent history, we cannot take an objective approach, as our personal experiences as computer scientists will skew our judgment.
+Our visual analysis is not systematic, and is likely biased towards visibly obvious trends, as well as trends which are present in published papers that have been digitized, ignoring the visual culture of posters, presentations, and rejected papers.
+As with any study of recent history, we cannot take a fully objective approach, as our personal experiences will skew our judgment.
 Our interview participants also only represent the views of senior researchers.
 A study of current students, junior faculty, and other younger authors and the ``tricks'' and ``hacks'' they use in their papers would be excellent future work.

-Additionally, we have only scratched the surface of the media archaeology of the research paper.
-Alongside the patterns we analyze, sophisticated visual languages for system diagrams and renderings of visual features have developed, which we have not considered here.
-We have also neglected to discuss citations and the relationship between these sorts of readings of research papers with the much larger field of information science and bibliometrics \cite{ball2020bibliometrics}.
-A more quantitative study which measures the relationships between visual features of research papers and the structures of citation graphs may prove fruitful.
+Additionally, we have only scratched the surface of the media archaeology of the research paper, and there are numerous opportunities for future work.
+Alongside the patterns we analyze, sophisticated visual languages for system diagrams and renderings of visual features have developed.
+We encourage researchers to study these visual languages more systematically.
+We have also neglected to discuss the relationship between these sorts of readings of research papers with the much larger field of information science and bibliometrics \cite{ball2020bibliometrics}.
+A more quantitative study which measures the relationships between visual features of research papers and the structures of citation graphs, or a modeling study like Weng et al.\ conduct on internet memes \cite{weng2012competition}, may prove fruitful.

 We worry that the stylistic conventions of the field may be constraining the types of ideas students and faculty are willing to pursue.
 While this is true for any set of disciplinary norms, the culture of benchmarks in computer vision fosters a particular mindset of technological determinism, where research becomes a matter of either finding the best performing model for an existing task or proposing a new task and constructing a benchmark dataset for it.
 Within this mindset, it seems inevitable that all possible visual perception tasks have computational solutions, and research is only a matter of finding them first.